bustle/mobiledoc-kit/README.md

 ### Programmatic Post Editing

-A major goal of Content-Kit is to allow complete customization of user interfaces using the editing surface.
+A major goal of the Mobiledoc kit is to allow complete customization of user interfaces using the editing surface.
 The programmatic editing API allows the creation of completely custom interfaces for buttons, hot-keys, and other interactions.